oracle-quickstart/oci-hpc-runbook-namd/Documentation/ManualDeployment.md

 ### Set up a VNC
 If you used terraform to create the cluster, this step has been done already for the GPU instance.

 By default, the only access to the machines is through SSH.
 If you want to see the NAMD interface, you will need to set up a VNC connection.
-The following script will work for the default user ubuntu.
+The following script will work for the default user opc.
 The password for the vnc session is set as "password" but it can be edited in the next commands.

 ```
 sudo yum -y groupinstall "Server with GUI"
 sudo yum -y install tigervnc-server mesa-libGL
 sudo systemctl set-default graphical.target
 sudo cp /usr/lib/systemd/system/vncserver@.service /etc/systemd/system/vncserver@:0.service
-sudo sed -i 's/<USER>/ubuntu/g' /etc/systemd/system/vncserver@:0.service
+sudo sed -i 's/<USER>/opc/g' /etc/systemd/system/vncserver@:0.service
-sudo mkdir /home/ubuntu/.vnc/
+sudo mkdir /home/opc/.vnc/
-sudo chown ubuntu:ubuntu /home/ubuntu/.vnc
+sudo chown opc:opc /home/opc/.vnc
-echo "password" | vncpasswd -f > /home/ubuntu/.vnc/passwd
+echo "password" | vncpasswd -f > /home/opc/.vnc/passwd
-chown ubuntu:ubuntu /home/ubuntu/.vnc/passwd
+chown opc:opc /home/opc/.vnc/passwd
-chmod 600 /home/ubuntu/.vnc/passwd
+chmod 600 /home/opc/.vnc/passwd
 sudo systemctl start vncserver@:0.service
 sudo systemctl enable vncserver@:0.service
 ```